Bison License Plate

 Order Yours Now

-Download and complete this form from the OK Tax Commission's (OTC) to order your license plate today.
+Download and complete this bison license plate order form from the OK Tax Commission (OTC) to order yours today.
 Please allow 8-12 weeks for production and delivery.
 You will receive your plate via mail from the OTC.
 The initial registration fee is $38 and annual renewal fee is $36.50.

 A portion of the initial registration fee and annual renewal fee ($20) will benefit The Nature Conservancy's conservation efforts in Oklahoma.